 The Average Credit Card Interest Rate

-According to the Federal Reserve Bank Of St. Louis (FRED), the average credit card interest rate is a whopping 17% as of mid-2019.
+According to the Federal Reserve Bank Of St. Louis (FRED), the average credit card interest rate is a whopping 17% in 2019.

 If you want to know what financial highway robbery is, this is it folks.
 Credit card interest rates are at their highest level in 25 years despite treasury bond yields coming down during this time period.